breauxaj/puppet-ntp/README.md

 ===

 A basic module that overrides the /etc/ntp.conf with a list of servers.
-Modify this modules to default to internal timesource(s), etc.
+Modify this module to default to internal timesource(s), etc.

 Samples
 -------